robertgshaw2-neuralmagic/nm-roboflow/README.md

 ### **Train a Sparse YOLOv5 with SparseML**

-SparseML is an open-source optimization library, developed by Neural Magic, which allows you to create sparse models trained on your dataset.
+SparseML is an open-source optimization library which allows you to create sparse models trained on your dataset.
+One of the workflows enabled by

-One of the workflows enabled by SparseML is called Sparse Transfer Learning.
-Sparse Transfer Learning is similiar to typical transfer learning, except you start from a sparse checkpoint and maintain sparsity the sparsity structure of the network while the fine-tuning occures.
+SparseML is called Sparse Transfer Learning, which is similiar to typical transfer learning, except you start from a sparse checkpoint and maintain the sparsity structure of the network while the fine-tuning occures.

-In the case of YOLOv5, SparseZoo contains sparse checkpoints for each version from N to X and SparseML is integrated with Ultralytics, so we can use a familiar CLI script to launch training.
+SparseZoo contains sparse checkpoints for each version of YOLOv5 from N to X and SparseML is integrated with Ultralytics, so we can use a familiar CLI script to launch training.

 #### **Kick Off Sparse Transfer Learning**

-The following script pulls down the pruned-quantized checkpoint for YOLOv5s and start fine-tuning onto the dataset we downloaded from Roboflow.

-You will note that in addition to the typical YOLOv5 arguments, SparseML adds a `recipe` argument.
-Recipes are YAML files that encode the hyperparameters of the sparsity algorithms run by SparseML.
-The recipes provided are Sparse Transfer Learning recipes, which instruct SparseML to maintain sparsity levels as the training occurs.
+Run the following to pull down the pruned-quantized YOLOv5s checkpoint and start fine-tuning.
+The `--recipe` argument points to a YAML file in SparseZoo that instruct SparseML to maintain sparsity levels as the training occurs.

 ```bash
 sparseml.yolov5.train \